bowman2001/perplex/exampleSite/content/authors/georg-makowski/_index.md

 Baseline grids and evenly spaced columns bear many fruits when the layout proportions are at least partially fixed as they always are on physical pages.
 Fluid-responsive templates like the ones of this theme contain only a few layout versions and each one beyond mobile preserves fixed proportions between its breakpoints.
 {.inline}

 [^1]: My design skills are self-taught.
-I got an advanced degree in physics (with a diploma thesis on non-linear dynamics and parts of the exam in information technology).
+I got an advanced degree in physics (diploma thesis in the field of applied non-linear dynamics, minor field: IT).

 **C**ascading **S**tyle **S**heets
 : are my main field of expertise.
 Style sheets are a collection of mechanisms to add fonts and styling to a web document.
 They’re not a consistent programming language and every rigorous system reducing their complexity for the sake of technical maintainability tends to diminish their capabilities.